Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Introduction

 FF transmon devices can be modelled as weakly coupled Duffing oscillators controlled via time-dependent drive pulses.
 Two-body entanglement can be generated through a cross-resonance interaction, in which a qubit is driven at the resonant frequency of another to which it is coupled~\cite{rigetti2010fully,chow2011simple}.
 This procedure results in an entangling operation comprised of $ZX$ and $ZY$ terms (where $\mathds{1},X,Y,Z$ are the Pauli matrices and the tensor product is implied) along with a number of spurious single qubit terms.
 In order to use this platform for analogue quantum simulation, the magnitude of these terms must be well known such that they can be controlled during a simulation.
 If this can be achieved, FF transmon qubits should allow for a rich class of systems to be simulated, including Ising Hamiltonians with individually addressable Ising coupling and single qubit magnetic field control, systems with $XY$-type interactions and the quantum East model~\cite{pancotti2020quantum}.
-Thus, they satisfy criterion (C1).

 While the effective Hamiltonian resulting from applying cross-resonance drives can be derived rigorously using Floquet theory~\cite{malekakhlagh2020first}, the resulting predictions are not sufficiently precise to run high-fidelity simulations.
 Instead, we characterize the device experimentally.
+While the aim of the paper is to assess the platform against the criteria listed above, each experiment yields evidence about multiple criteria.
+For clarity, the experimental results are presented in full first, with a summary of the assessments of the above criteria presented at the end of the paper.

-First, we use full quantum process tomography (QPT) to show that it is possible to individually and independently control the cross-resonance interaction, and to find the dominant spurious terms.
+In the first set of experiments, we use full quantum process tomography (QPT) to show that it is possible to individually and independently control the cross-resonance interaction, and to find the dominant spurious terms.
 Second, we use Hamiltonian tomography to accurately and efficiently extract the Hamiltonian rates.

 We characterize the unwanted single-qubit terms generated through the cross-resonance drives and extract phase, amplitude and detuning errors.
 In principle, these can be cancelled using weak additional tones, but we observe that the drive amplitudes cannot be controlled with sufficient precision to do so, which could be fixed with hardware improvements.